rapido-labs/silent-assassin/README.md

 You can refer the steps for enabling WLI in the cluster [here](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity#enable_on_cluster).

 ### Authentication using workload identity
-Create a service account and give the compute.instances.delete permissions.
+Create a service account and give  **compute.instances.delete** permission.

 ```
 $ export PROJECT_ID=<PROJECT>